Healthy Grilling: Transform Your Backyard Cooking for Better Health

 1. Combine Ingredients: In a small bowl, whisk together the olive oil, lemon juice, garlic, rosemary, thyme, Dijon mustard, sea salt, and black pepper until well-mixed.

-2. Marinate the Meat: Place your choice of meat (such as chicken, beef, or pork) in a resealable plastic bag or shallow dis Pour the marinade over the meat, ensuring it is evenly coated.
+2. Marinate the Meat: Place your choice of meat (such as chicken, beef, or pork) in a resealable plastic bag or shallow dish.
+Pour the marinade over the meat, ensuring it is evenly coated.

 3. Refrigerate: Seal the bag or cover the dish and refrigerate for at least 30 minutes, preferably 2-4 hours for maximum flavor.